Storidge/cio-user-docs/docker_volumes/overview.md

 Storidge provides persistent storage for stateful applications.
 Our CIO software aggregates storage devices from a cluster of nodes into a shared capacity and performance pool.
 Docker sees the storage pool as an abstraction layer from which volumes are created for containers and services.

 Capacity and performance can be scaled by adding new nodes to or removing existing nodes from the cluster.
 The Storidge software runs hyperconverged with Docker on cloud, virtual machines or bare metal servers.
-Storidge can also operate as ab external scale-out storage cluster.
+Storidge can also operate as an external scale-out storage cluster.

 Volumes created by Storidge are:
 - protected from hardware and node failures through network RAID